 Be careful to not get any water inside the openings of the headrail and don't soak the fabric, as excess moisture could damage it.

-To quickly dry your shades and prevent possible water spots from forming on the fabric, use a hair dryer on any areas with excess moisture.
+To quickly dry your shades and prevent possible water spots from forming on the fabric, use a hair dryer on the cool setting (no heat) or a fan on any areas with excess moisture.

 To keep your shades looking their best all year long, make cleaning them a part of your weekly cleaning routine.
 In most cases, sheer shades require just a quick spot cleaning with a feather duster on a weekly basis to avoid heavy dirt and dust accumulation that can lead to stains and discoloration after several weeks, months, or years between cleanings.